The 8 challenges of producing visual contentOpératrice photographiant une chaise haute pour enfant

 Review and optimize

-• Perform quality checks to ensure that automated resizing does not compromise visual appeal.
+• Perform quality controls to ensure that automated resizing does not compromise visual appeal.

 • Update presets regularly as platform standards change.